Provmawn/asteroids/README.md

 # Asteroids

-This game is about a space ship that tries to avoid asteroids by shooting them with bullets.
+This is the Asteroids game but with modifications that make it more entertaining.
+This was built with the SDL Library.

 ## Controls
 Movement - `wasd`